semaphoreci/docs/the-grammar-of-semaphore-yaml-files_5b0c064e2c7d3a2f9011f802.md

 Each Semaphore 2.0 pipeline configuration file has a preamble, which is mandatory and should be present on every `.semaphore/semaphore.yml` file you create.
-This preamble includes the following four lines:
+This preamble includes the following seven lines:

     version: "v1.0"
     name: "The name of the Semaphore 2.0 project"